cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### validator

-The `validator` command allow user to query details about an individual validator.
+The `validator` command allows users to query details about an individual validator.

 Usage: